Protect your iPhone from threats

 Avast Cleanup for Mac automatically finds and removes cached and temporary files, duplicate files you didn’t know were there, and other junk hiding on your disk.
 With Avast Cleanup, Other file tidying is so easy, you can do it whenever you want, hassle-free.

-“Other” files consist of cached data, installation files, PDFs, downloads, and other miscellaneous data from your system.
-Because Other files steadily accumulate through normal usage, if you don’t proactively free up disk space periodically — such as by clearing your Mac’s cache — junk files and other bloatware can quickly pile up in your Mac’s storage.
+Other (or System Data) files consist of cached data, installation files, PDFs, downloads, and other miscellaneous data from your system.
+Because Other and System Data files steadily accumulate through normal usage, if you don’t free up disk space periodically — such as by clearing your Mac’s cache — junk files and other bloatware can quickly pile up in your Mac’s storage.

-Many of the items classified as Other files on Mac are junk files that can be safely discarded.
-But there may be some Other files that you want to keep, and deleting certain data caches can have negative impacts.
-Before you delete anything, consider cloning your Mac’s hard drive to create a backup.
-And use a Mac cleanup tool to detect and delete detritus you don’t need.
+Many files in Other or System Data on Mac are junk files that can be safely discarded.
+But there may be some Other files you want to keep — deleting some data caches can have negative impacts.
+Before you delete anything, clone your Mac’s hard drive to create a backup.
+Then use a Mac cleanup tool to detect and delete detritus you don’t need.

 Uninstalling apps you don’t use anymore and cleaning your browser by clearing its cache and removing browser extensions are great ways to free up space on your Mac.
 If your machine doesn’t have an SSD, you can consolidate and organize disk storage by defragging your Mac.